ActiveCampaign/postmark.js/README.md

 ## License

-The Postmark Java Library is licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) license.
-Refere to the [LICENSE](https://github.com/wildbit/postmark-java/blob/master/LICENSE) file for more information.
+The Postmark Java Library is licensed under the **MIT** license.
+Refer to the [LICENSE](https://github.com/wildbit/postmark-java/blob/master/LICENSE) for more information.